 Result confidence can futher be monitored by the use of a False Discovery Rate (FDR) which can optionally be generated by use of a decoy search.

 Hekate can be obtained in two ways.
-As the source code (which is a set of perl scripts) from the Hekate repository on GitHub (locally mirrored) which is more suitible for those who have experience of installing software on a webserver.
+As the source code (which is a set of perl scripts) from the Hekate repository on GitHub (locally mirrored at publication) which is more suitible for those who have experience of installing software on a webserver.
 The second option is to download it as a Virtualbox compatible machine image containing Hekate preinstalled on Ubuntu.
 The later will allow you to run Hekate on you desktop as a virtual server and is probably the most simple way of testing the software.
 The username and password for the default account on this virtual machine are both 'hekate'.

 Hekate as a Virtual Machine